Full name Peter Matthew Siddle

 Born November 25, 1984, Traralgon, Victoria

-Major teams Australia, Australia A, Melbourne Renegades, Nottinghamshire, Victoria
+Major teams Australia, Australia A, Melbourne Renegades, Nottinghamshire, Rest of the World XI, Victoria

 Nickname Vicious, Dermie